Chicken Soup with Egg- Lemon Sauce (Kota Soupa me Avgolemono)

 believed that lemon juice increased health and vitality.
 Please

-read all sections of this two-page recipe for ingredient list the different
+read all sections of this two-page recipe for ingredient lists and directions.
+See below at the end of the recipe for time-saving tips that maintain the essence

 |